 3 most common mistakes authors make?

 - Being sporadic in their marketing efforts, or giving up too quickly.
 It’s tricky to focus on writing and marketing at the same time, but what’s the point of having a book out there if no-one knows about?
+Especially when you can find help when it comes to marketing by clicking here and learning about companies like Victorious, who can work with you to, hopefully, give you the kind of online presence you are looking for.

 - Quick Tip: Plan and schedule your social media / blog posts in advance and aim for at least once a week.